imagej/example-legacy-plugin/README.md

 3. Edit `src/main/resources/plugins.config`
 4. Replace the contents of `README.md` with information about your project.

-If you cloned the `minimal-ij1-plugin` repository, you probably want to publish the result in your own repository:
+If you cloned the `example-legacy-plugin` repository, you probably want to publish the result in your own repository:

 1. Call `git status` to verify .gitignore lists all the files (or file